Scientific Name

 Description

 Orbea schweinfurthii is a mat-forming succulent with slender, branching stems with widely spaced tubercles ending in a conical tooth.
-The stems are prostrate to ascending, reaching up to 6 inches (15 cm) in length.
-The tubercles are spreading to slightly ascending, measure up to 0.6 inches (1.5 cm) long, and are arranged more or less into four rows along the stem.
+The stems are prostrate to ascending, reaching a length of up to 6 inches (15 cm).
+The tubercles are spreading to slightly ascending, arranged more or less in four rows along the stem, and can measure up to 0.6 inches (1.5 cm) in length.

-The flowers are star-shaped, densely papillate, deep yellow corolla with dark maroon spots inside and pale yellow to cream corona speckled with purple.
-They are about 0.6 inches (1.5 cm) in diameter and appear in summer and fall.
+The flowers are star-shaped with a densely papillate, deep yellow corolla that has dark maroon spots inside and a pale yellow to cream corona speckled with purple.
+They can reach about 0.6 inches (1.5 cm) in diameter and appear in summer and fall.

 Hardiness